A look at COVID-19 vaccinations in Canada on Friday, March 19, 2021

-There were 1,170 new vaccines delivered to the provinces and territories for a total of 4,773,170 doses delivered so far.
-The provinces and territories have used 74.69 per cent of their available vaccine supply.
+There were no new vaccines delivered to the provinces and territories for a total of 4,773,170 doses delivered so far.
+The provinces and territories have used 77.96 per cent of their available vaccine supply.

 <i>Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.</i>